 Vacations are a time to relax and forget about everyday stresses.
-Invariably, clients going on vacation mention they are concerned about avoiding the dreaded weight gain that often occurs.
+Invariably, clients going on vacation mention they are concerned about avoiding the dreaded and frequently occurring vacation weight gain.
 For those who are working on losing weight and living healthy, vacations are riddled with challenges.
 Temptations are common on vacations, and sticking to your daily caloric intake can be difficult.
 However, there are some simple steps vacationers can take to ease these common travel challenges.
-Here are a few surefire tips to avoid weight gain on vacation:
+Here are a few surefire tips to avoid vacation weight gain:

 Avoid air travel temptations to avoid weight gain